mward2/mward2.github.io/README.md

 Created to show off my skills as a Front-End Developer.
 Viewable at [mward2.github.io](mward2.github.io)

 ### Tech Stack
-Plain HTML and CSS (As of August 21st, 2020).
+Plain HTML and CSS for development.
+GitHub Pages for deployment.